 Rezulin. a drug prescribed for blood sugar control in patients with type 2 diabetes mellitus.
 Rezulin has been recalled due to liver toxicity.

 Baycol. a drug designed to lower cholesterol and reduce the risk of heart disease.
-Baycol was voluntarily recalled because of a number of instances where usage of it caused rhambdomyolysis- a rare condition in which serious muscle damage results from the release of muscle cell contents into the bloodstream.
+Baycol was voluntarily recalled because of a number of instances where usage of it caused rhabdomyolysis- a rare condition in which serious muscle damage results from the release of muscle cell contents into the bloodstream.

 Fen-Phen.
-Fen-phen is a combination of fenfluromine and phentermine.
+Fen-phen is a combination of fenfluramine and phentermine.
 Fen-Phen had been approved for many years as an appetite suppressant in the management of obesity.
 The trouble with this drug combo is that it has been found to cause heart valve disease.

 Viox.: a treatment for osteoarthritis, menstrual pain, and management of acute pain in adults.
 As with Celebrex, there are concerns that the use of Vioxx might increase the risk of heart attack or stroke.

-OxyContin. a strong narcotic pain reliever.
+OxyContin.
+A strong narcotic pain reliever.
 OxyContin has been linked to patient deaths, addiction, and suffering.

 Meridi.: diet pills which have been known to cause serious and sometimes fatal side effects.
 Meridia can cause PPH (primary pulmonary hypertension) as well as cardiac valve dysfunction.

-Propulsid. a drug approved for patients with severe heartburn or gastro esophageal reflux.
+Propulsid.
+A drug approved for patients with severe heartburn or gastroesophageal reflux.
 When taken in combination with other drugs, Propulsid can cause irregular or abnormal heart rhythms.

-Serzone. an oral anti-depressant which is used to treat moderate to severe symptoms of depression.
+Serzone.
+An oral anti-depressant which is used to treat moderate to severe symptoms of depression.
 The FDA has determined that usage of Serzone can increase the risk of liver failure by 3-4 times.

-Zithromax. a highly popular but very potent antibiotic, used to treat mild to moderate infections.
-Zithromax has been known to cause liver damage, jaundice, liver failure and even deaths.
+Zithromax.
+A highly popular but very potent antibiotic used to treat mild to moderate infections.
+Zithromax has been known to cause liver damage, jaundice, liver failure, and even deaths.

 Zicam. – Zicam is an over-the-counter homeopathic cold medicine that is supposed to reduce the duration and symptoms associated with the common cold.
 This medication is now being linked to anosmia which is a condition marked by a total loss or impairment of the sense of smell.

 PPA.
-Phenylpropanolamine is an ingredient in over the counter cough and cold medicines (Has in the past been an ingredient in such products as Robitussin and Alka-Seltzer).
+Phenylpropanolamine is an ingredient in over a counter cough and cold medicines (Has in the past been an ingredient in such products as Robitussin and Alka-Seltzer).
 Usage of PPA can result in hemorrhagic stroke in some patients who use it.